tl;dr

 There are two new major bus lines proposed as part of Better Bus Network Redesign, which reimagines our bus service for modern needs:

-• DC207 (all-day bus line running from Fort Totten to down past Fort Lincoln, covering the entirety of South Dakota Ave)
+• DC207 (all-day bus line running from Fort Totten to down past Fort Lincoln, covering the entirety of South Dakota Ave; this idea did not make it into the latest draft)

 Folks can provide feedback on the importance of these lines making it into the final set of recommendations.